THC 20.6 - 22.8%

-The Purple Kush weed has a deep red, somewhat violet color with pink hues.
+The Purple Kush weed strain has a deep red, somewhat violet color with pink hues.
 This is the reason why the strain has gotten its name, making it highly recognizable.
 But, the Purple Kush doesn’t just look purple – it tastes purple, too.
 How is this possible?

 Well, users say that the Purple Kush tastes like purple things such as grapes, wine, and candy.
 It has a divine flavor that only adds to the amazing strain effects, which definitely makes this one highly popular marijuana strain.

-Purple Kush is neither a Sativa nor a hybrid.
+Purple Kush strain is neither a Sativa nor a hybrid.
 This is one of the few 100% Indica strains with the ability to make you happy, relaxed, and often – very giggly.
 The strain was developed as a cross of Purple Afghani and Hindu Kush somewhere in the Oakland area.
 Ever since it’s become one of the most popular Kush varieties among marijuana users.

 With its earthy, sweet overtones and subtle aroma, this is definitely one of the best Kush strains.
 Thanks to its 100% Indica features, it keeps you happy for hours after consuming it.
 The euphoria and bliss last for hours, while the strain provides you with the much-needed physical relaxation that rids your body from sleeplessness, stress, and even pain.

-Purple Kush is definitely worth talking about.
+Purple Kush strain is definitely worth talking about.
 It has very pure genetics among strains of messy and often, untraceable origin.
-The parents of the Purple Kush cannabis strain are 100% Indicas, making this strain absolutely fantastic.
+The parents of the Purple Kush cannabis strain are 100% Indica, making this strain absolutely fantastic.
 Thanks to the high THC levels in the strain, you can enjoy effects like body numbing and euphoria.
 Not to mention, the strikingly colored buds make it visually appealing, while the tasty seeds give you the desired effects right after consummation.

-According to data, the strain was originally created by breeders from Oaksterdam, a neighbourhood in Oakland, California.
+According to data, the strain was originally created by breeders from Oaksterdam, a neighborhood in Oakland, California.
 This was one of the oldest legal marijuana areas in the US.
 The combination is a cross between Hindu Kush that originates from Pakistan-Afghanistan's mountainous border, as well as the purple-tinged Afghani variety.

 Ever since the Indica strain was first created, it has enjoyed increasing popularity.
 In 2016, the Purple Kush was named one of the top 10 Kush strains in the world, with a THC composition that ranges between 17% and 27%.